tabuna/map/README.md

 # Laravel Mapper

-A simple and powerful object mapper for Laravel.
+A simple and elegant object mapper for Laravel.
 Easily map arrays, requests, or collections to DTOs, Eloquent models, or custom objects.

 ## Usage